Implementation of Time-Varying Controllers for a Nonholonomic Mobile Robot: Experimental Studies: Justification for the Lyapunov Function Candidate

 The obtained sequence of decreasing cost values justifies the use of the Lyapunov function candidates~\eqref{V_alpha} for further experiments.
-It should be emphasized that quadratic forms cannot serve as control-Lyapunov functions for systems of the form~\eqref{uni} due to Brockett's necessary stabilizability condition.
-Indeed, Brockett’s condition implies that the considered class of nonholonomic systems does not admit any continuously differentiable control-Lyapunov function.
+It should be emphasized that quadratic forms cannot serve as control-Lyapunov functions for systems of the form~\eqref{uni} due to Brockett's necessary stabilizability condition~\cite{Bro83,Zu99}.
+Indeed, Brockett's condition and Artstein's theorem~\cite{Artstein} imply that the considered class of nonholonomic systems does not admit any continuously differentiable control-Lyapunov function.